rppicomidi/pico-usb-midi-processor/README.md

 For your convenience, the `Save/Restore Presets to Flash Drive` menu also provides a way to access the `Presets memory...` option.

+Because the Pico-PIO-USB host port is very slow, you should use a completely empty or almost completely empty flash drive to backup and restore presets.
+If you use a flash drive with a lot of files on it, the PUMP may appear to lock up while it parses through all of the FAT file system info.
 ## Processing paths

 Data from the attached device goes to the what the PUMP calls "MIDI IN" ports.